(Formerly House Bill 1403)

 Students who are not U.S. Citizens, U.S. legal permanent residents, or eligible noncitizens do not qualify for federal financial assistance to pay for college.

-Under HB 1403/SB1528 students are eligible to receive a variety of forms of state financial aid, but first must fill out the University of Houston's Texas Application for State Financial Aid (TASFA).
+Under HB 1403/SB1528 students are eligible to receive a variety of forms of state financial aid, but first must submit the University of Houston's electronic Texas Application for State Financial Aid (TASFA).

 Students and/or their parents must provide important information about their family's income and expenses every year.
 The University of Houston will use this application to determine how much state financial aid the student is eligible for.
 Please note that availability of funds is very limited, submitting an application does not guarantee eligibility.
 Students are encouraged to complete the application and upload all requested documentation by the March 15, 2024 priority deadline in the 2024-25 aid year to be considered for maximum funding.
 The priority deadline for 2023-24 was Jan.
 15, 2023.

 - Before you Apply